Julián Speroni: Dundee

 Speroni made his debut for the club, starting the whole game, in a 1–1 draw against Falkirk in the third round of Scottish Cup on 6 January 2002.
 In a follow–up, he kept his first Dundee's clean sheet, in a 1–0 win against Hibernian.
-Since joining the club, he quickly became Dundee's first choice goalkeeper for the rest of the 2001–02 season.
+Since joining the club, he quickly became Dundee's first choice goalkeeper for the rest of the 2001–02 season, having successfully dispatch the role from Jamie Langfield.
 During a 2–2 draw against Dunfermline Athletic on 13 February 2002, Speroni was punched in the face by Stevie Crawford after Crawford tried to wrestle the ball from Speroni, resulting him being sent–off in the 74th minute.
 The club's owner Peter Marr said about the player: "He has done very well and we will do what we can to come up with a deal that keeps him here."
 It came after when Serie A club Inter Milan was interested in signing him earlier this year.
 Despite Dundee's poor performance for the rest of the 2001–02 season that saw them finish in ninth place, he proved to be one of the positive highlights for the club and went on to make twenty–one appearances in all competitions.

 Ahead of the 2002–03 season, Speroni signed a three–year contract with Dundee, keeping him until 2005.
 He later spoke out about the departure of manager Ivano Bonetti, who signed him, saying: "Ivano had a huge impact on my career and was very patient with me when I first came to Dundee.
 Before he brought me here, I was playing in youth teams in Argentina.
 When Ivano left the club I did wait a while to sign a new contract as I wanted to see what was happening.
 Teams in Italy were interested in me but I decided to stay at Dundee, and now, even though I am still only 24 years old, I am playing the biggest game of my career."
 Speroni continued to be the club's first choice goalkeeper.
 He continued to display impressive performances in a number of matches despite Dundee's average results.
 Speroni later helped reach the Scottish Cup final after helping the club beat Inverness CT 1–0.
 In the event leading up to the final, Speroni helped Dundee finish sixth place in the league.
 He started in the final against Rangers, as the club lost 1–0.
 At the end of the 2002–03 season, Speroni went on to make forty–six appearances in all competitions.